ibm-cloud-docs/containers/cs_troubleshoot_clusters.md

 {: tsCauses}
-In {{site.data.keyword.Bluemix_notm}}, each resource must be in a resource group.
+In {{site.data.keyword.cloud_notm}}, each resource must be in a resource group.
 For example, cluster `mycluster` might exist in the `default` resource group.
-When the account owner gives you access to resources by assigning you an {{site.data.keyword.Bluemix_notm}} IAM platform role, the access can be to a specific resource or to the resource group.
+When the account owner gives you access to resources by assigning you an {{site.data.keyword.cloud_notm}} IAM platform role, the access can be to a specific resource or to the resource group.
 When you are given access to a specific resource, you don't have access to the resource group.
 In this case, you don't need to target a resource group to work with the clusters you have access to.
 If you target a different resource group than the group that the cluster is in, actions against that cluster can fail.
 Conversely, when you are given access to a resource as part of your access to a resource group, you must target a resource group to work with a cluster in that group.
 If you don't target your CLI session to the resource group that the cluster is in, actions against that cluster can fail.

 If you cannot find or work with a cluster, you might be experiencing one of the following issues:
 * You have access to the cluster and the resource group that the cluster is in, but your CLI session is not targeted to the resource group that the cluster is in.